aelassas/functional-cs/README.md

 ## <a id="dev-env" name="dev-env">Development Environment</a>

 To run the source code, you will need to install [Visual Studio 2022](https://visualstudio.microsoft.com/).
-Once Node.js is installed, clone the GitHub repository:
+Once installed, clone the GitHub repository:
 ```
 git clone https://github.com/aelassas/functional-cs.git
 ```